-The City shall have the power to contract with any county, city, or other governmental body for the performance of City functions or services by such county, city or other body, including without limitation for law enforcement and fire services, and the City shall also have the power to transfer any of its functions and any of the functions of an officer, board, or commission of the City to an officer, board, or commission of the city to an officer, board, or commission of the direct the actions of the body pursuant to the contract and plenary authority of the City.
+The City shall have the power to contract with any county, city, or other governmental body for the performance of City functions or services by such county, city or other body, including without limitation for law enforcement and fire services, and the City shall also have the power to transfer any of its functions and any of the functions of an officer, board, or commission of the City to an officer, board, or commission of the county in which the City is situated provided that the City shall retain the authority to direct the actions of the body pursuant to the contract and plenary authority of the City.

-The responsibility for providing law enforcement and fire protection services is contracted to the LA County Sheriff's Department and LA County Fire Department (Consolidated Fire Protection District of Los Angeles County), respectively.
-The City may not establish its own City law enforcement or fire departments to provide law enforcement or fire protection services unless and only upon: (1) the completion of a comprehensive financial analysis that supports a finding by the planning commission and city council that sustaining a City law enforcement or fire department will be financially sustainable and viable for at least 20 years, (2) a proposal is approved by a two-thirds vote of the planning commission and city council,(3) is approved by the majority of the voters of the City, and (4) approved compliance with Los Angeles County Local Agency Formation Commission (LAFCO) requirements and any other State and County requirements.
+The responsibility for providing law enforcement and fire protection services is contracted to the LA County Sheriff's Department and LA County Fire Department, respectively.
+The City may not establish its own City law enforcement and fire departments to provide law enforcement and fire protection services unless and only upon: (1) the completion of a comprehensive financial analysis that supports a finding by the city council that sustaining a City law enforcement and fire department will be financially viable for at least 20 years, and (2) a proposal is approved by a two-thirds vote of the city council.